TheLogicMaster/switch-gdx/README.md

 no spaces.
 In your project, add a new Gradle submodule called `switch` and copy `switch.json` and `build.gradle` from the `example` project's `switch` directory into the new submodule.
 Create a new Class called
 `SwitchLauncher` or whatever you want to call it and add a main method that simply creates a new `SwitchApplication` instance that takes your `ApplicationListener` as a parameter.
-Edit `build.gradle` to update the main class name and artifact IDs.
+Edit `build.gradle` to update the main class name, artifact IDs, and application title/author info.
 Ensure that the core project has `sourceCompatibility` set no higher than 1.8 for now.
 The `transpile` task does just that and outputs the C project into the `<project>/switch/build/<project>` directory. `run` executes the transpiler and runs the native PC backend. `deploy` does the same but deploys to a Switch via NXLink.
-Ensure that the path to the project directory doesn't contain any spaces.
+Ensure that the path to the project directory doesn't contain any spaces. `ryujinx` runs the generated Switch homebrew NRO in the Ryujinx emulator if installed and `ryujinxPath` is set in `local.properties`. `uwp` creates and opens a Visual Studio project for Xbox/UWP.

 ## Debugging
 The project can be debugged as a normal C project with your IDE of choice.
 CLion works out of the box with